Edgewater railway station: History

-Edgewater station was constructed by Sabemo Australia, a subsidiary of Transfield Holdings.
-The $1.5 million contract was awarded to Sabemo in mid-1992.
+Edgewater station was built by Sabemo under a $1.5 million contract was awarded in July 1992.
 Construction was expected to be complete by early October 1992.
 The platform walls and footbridge were constructed under an earlier contract with McMahon Kanny.

 Edgewater station opened on 20 December 1992 in the median strip of the Mitchell Freeway.

 In 2003, the contract for extending the platforms on seven Joondalup line (now Yanchep line) stations, including Edgewater station, was awarded to Lakis Constructions.
 The platforms on these stations had to be extended by 50 m to accommodate 150 m six-car trains, which were planned to enter service.
 Along with the extensions, the platform edges were upgraded to bring them into line with tactile paving standards.
 Edgewater was the second station to begin being extended, with work commencing in December 2003.
 Work at this station was completed by April 2004.

 In 2010, a new canopy replaced the original.
 In 2015, construction commenced on a $26 million multi-level car park.
 The car park consists of three levels, with 75 CCTV cameras, 445 lights, 3 duress buttons, as well a facade screening covering half the building.
 The car park opened on 22 January 2017, increasing the station's total parking capacity to more than 1,450 bays.